How to Save for a Car if You’re Just Looking… or Need a New Ride ASAP

 - What features are important, and which can you live without?

 Once you nail down what car you’re purchasing, you can look up the fair purchase price for new and used cars through Kelley Blue Book.
-These estimates will allow you to set savings and financing goals.

 But new cars are expensive and depreciate relatively quickly, and they often come with higher insurance premiums.
 Plus, you’ll be strapped to monthly payments that go on for years before you can officially own your car.
 Not everyone can afford this commitment.